 So it sounds a bit confusing, and indeed it is.
 The truth is that there is very little regulation in the field of coaching, and anyone can call himself a coach.
 So, where to begin?

 A few suggestions on finding a Wellness Coach:

 Decide What Your Goals Are

 Decide what kind of coaching you are looking for.
 As with any practice, coaches specialize in certain areas.
 Find ones that deal with the area that you want to address.
 Call them or email them to discuss the possibility of working together.
 See if it is a good fit before wasting your time and money.

 Make sure that they have adequate training and/or experience.
 There are certifications available that require as little as 6 months training.
 The gold standard in the field of wellness coaching are programs that are accredited by the International Coaching Federation, also known as ICF.
 These programs are most often offered as a post baccalaureate certificate or a master’s degree.
 The training can take from 18 months to 2 years.
 To be certified by the ICF, a coach must meet stringent requirements, adhere to a code of ethics, and like most licensed practitioners, continually submit to evaluation for renewal of their certification.

 Have Realistic Expectations

 Beware of coaches that cast a wide net.
 Some coaches claim that they can fix anything and advertise a litany of areas that they can address.
-This is worrisome to me as true wellness coaching helps the client to work on their desired areas of improvements.
-We are here to help you help yourself.
+This is worrisome as true wellness coaching helps the client to work on their desired areas of improvements.
+Coaches help you help yourself.
 ICF ethics state that we do not treat pathology.
 Coaches can inform and educate, and help you to define your goals, but ultimately your health is dependent upon your own choices and the choices of your health care practitioner.
 A wellness coach cannot fix anything, only you can.